mongodb/leafygreen-ui/README.md

 You can deploy a static build of our Storybook site to gh-pages.

-1. First be sure you've built a static version of Storybook: `yarn run build:storybook`
+1. First be sure you've built a static version of Storybook: `yarn build:storybook`
-2. Then deploy to gh-pages: `yarn run release:site`
+2. Then deploy to gh-pages: `yarn release:site`

 ## License